Approximate Models for Gravitational Memory: An approximate profile for

-Our approximate ``toy'' model considered in \cite{ZZH22} without noticing its relation to \PT is obtained as follows.
-For large $U$ $ \cosh^{-2}(U) \approx 4e^{-2|U|} $, and we propose to approximate the \PT profile \eqref{PTellerPot} with for $m=1$ by \beq \cA^{approx}(U) = k^2e^{-2|U|}\,, \eeq where $k$ is some real constant.
-By fine-tuning we find that for $k\approx 2.4$ \eqref{extoy} is, for large $|U|$, very close to the PT profile \eqref{PTellerPot} with $m=1$, see FIG.\ref{exp-PT}.
-The approximation breaks manifestly down in the neighbourhood of the origin and is valid only for $ |U| > \epsilon > 0\, $ with $\epsilon$ determined by the required precision.
+An approximate ``toy'' model \cite{ZZH22} is obtained as follows.
+For large $U$, we have $\cosh^{-2}(U)\approx 4e^{-2|U|}$, and we propose to approximate the \PT profile \eqref{PTellerPot} for $m=1$ by \beq \cA^{approx}(U) = k^2e^{-2|U|}\, \eeq where the parameter $k \approx 2.4$ is obtained by fine-tuning for DM.
+For large $|U|$, the profile is close to that of PT in \eqref{PTellerPot}, as seen in FIG.\ref{exp-PT}.
+The approximation breaks manifestly down in the neighbourhood of the origin.